-Our MFL curriculum is designed to progressively develop childrens' skills in languages, through weekly lessons.
-Children progressively acquire, use and apply a growing bank of vocabulary organised around topics.
+Our Modern Foreign Languages curriculum in Year 1 is designed to foster a love of language learning and develop children's skills across a range of languages, through weekly lessons.
+Children progressively acquire, use, and apply a growing bank of vocabulary organised around topics.
+Through high-quality, engaging lessons, we aim to cultivate confident, curious, and competent young linguists.